Here’s a Q & A with Gonzalo Cid

 Do you create a concept piece first?

-But I like Both.
+But I enjoy both.

 How many core colors do you use?